Knedle

 Knedle (plural from Knödel), is a dish of boiled ball- or oval-shaped dumplings with a filling.
 The dough can be potato-based or made of choux pastry; sometimes it is curd-based.
 It is filled with fruits (whole strawberries, prune plums, apricots, pieces of apples), mushrooms, curd cheese, meat, and other ingredients.
 Knedle are popular in Central and Eastern European countries.
 The fruit-filled variant can be eaten as dessert, a main dish, or side dish.

 Dumplings originated in the Austro-Hungarian Empire.

 Plum knedle

 Plum dumplings are known in other languages as: Zwetschkenknödel, Zwetschgenknödel, szilvásgombóc, knedle sa šljivama, knedle od šljiva, knedle or alternatively gomboce in Vojvodina, slivovi cmoki, slivkové knedle, švestkové knedlíky, knedle ze śliwkami, găluște/gomboți cu prune.

 The dough is typically made with mashed potatoes, eggs, and flour.
 The dough is flattened out and cut into squares.
 The plums are inserted into the dumplings by hand.

 The preparation can include removing the stone and stuffing the fruit with sugar.
-The plums are then completely wrapped in dough and dropped in boiling water.
+The plums are then completely wrapped in dough and dropped into boiling water.
 When they are ready, they are taken out, sprinkled with sugar, and served.
-They can also be served with breadcrumbs fried in butter and dusted in powdered sugar.
+They can also be served with breadcrumbs fried in butter and dusted with powdered sugar.